-Types of terminals
+Types of terminals for card transactions

 The majority of merchants will have a acquirer-owned terminal.
 Typically, the acquirer will rent out a terminal for an amount of time under a rental agreement.
 The terminal rental is usually charged on a monthly basis + VAT, and the acquirer will provide terminal support in case it malfunctions; and ensure it has the most up to date software to process transactions.

 Although acquirer-owned terminals are the most common choice, some retailers or merchants source their own terminals.
-Where merchants have any problems with the terminal, they will need to ask their terminal supplier to rectify these.
+When merchants have any problems with the terminal, they will need to ask their terminal supplier to rectify these.

 An acquirer will discuss with you which terminals have been approved to work with their particular service and what to do next.

-Integrated point-of-sale terminal
+Integrated point-of-sale terminals